Balajiprasath107/thirukkural/README.md

-# Thirukkural website using api
+# Thirukkural Search using api
-Welcome to the Thirukkural Search Website!
+Welcome to the Thirukkural Search Websit!
 This platform allows users to search for Thirukkural couplets by entering a number between 1 and 1330.
 The website utilizes the GetThirukkural API to retrieve the corresponding Thirukkural along with its meaning and partition.

 ## Features